 - Venereal disease research laboratory tests (VDRL)

-- Drug screen to rule out alcohol and substance abuse as a cause of the depression
+- Drug screen (to rule out alcohol and substance abuse)

-- Enzyme assays, such as dexamethasone suppression tests and ACTH stress test
+- Dexamethasone suppression test and ACTH stress test

 Differential Diagnosis of Bipolar Disorder

 |Dysthymic disorder||A unipolar mood disorder with chronic low mood.
 It does not meet the criteria for major depressive or bipolar disorder.|

 |Schizophrenia||Psychotic disease that has negative symptoms that may mimic depression.|

 |Bereavement||Patients will have a similar presentation of mood alteration.